Kozer2/Ecommerce-App/README.md

 As an administrator I would like to ensure that only users with delete permissions can delete categories or products

 Due to the fact that we are working on this lab as individuals, I am only doing the first 3 user stories.
 There is currently no ERD.

+## Sprint 1 milestone 3

+User Stories and Tasks
+Divide your work evenly amongst your team members.

+As an administrator I would like add and save a new category so that I can expand my product lines
+As an administrator I would like add and save a new produc so that I can expand my inventory
+As an administrator I would like to associate a product to a category so that my users can more easily browse our inventory
+As an administrator I would like to be able to delete products and categories as needed
+As an administrator I would like to be able to edit/modify categories so that I can change my storefront structure in real time
+As an administrator I would like to be able to edit/modify products so that I can change my inventoryt in real time